ibm-cloud-docs/virtual-servers/vsi_device_access.md

 ---

 copyright:
-  years: 2017, 2021
+  years: 2017, 2022
 lastupdated: "2021-05-20"

 subcollection: virtual-servers

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:new_window: target="_blank"}
-{:pre: .pre}
-{:note: .note}
-{:table: .aria-labeledby="caption"}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

 # Managing device access
 {: #managing-device-access}

-To access and manage the details for a specific device, you needthe correct permissions.
+To access and manage the details for a specific device, you need the correct permissions.
 After the account administrator grants your user account access to a device, you can view the device details by using the {{site.data.keyword.cloud}} console or by using the {{site.data.keyword.slapi_short}}.
 The information or actions that you see depend on the device type, and the permissions that are granted to your user account.
 {: shortdesc}

 If your account has devices to that you don't have access, you see an "Unknown Device" name when you try to access those devices.